forcedotcom/cli/releasenotes/sf/README.md

 * NEW: As described in [this blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli), we're updating many of the existing `sfdx` commands to use the improvements we made in `sf`.
 We're doing this work plugin by plugin.
 When a Salesforce CLI release includes an updated plugin, you can execute the plugin's commands in both `sfdx` AND `sf`.
 Let's see how this works.

-   This week's release candidate includes updated [plugin-limits](https://github.com/salesforcecli/plugin-limits) and [plugin-schema](https://github.com/salesforcecli/plugin-schema).
+   This week's release includes updated [plugin-limits](https://github.com/salesforcecli/plugin-limits) and [plugin-schema](https://github.com/salesforcecli/plugin-schema).
 As a result, you can now run these existing `sfdx` commands in `sf`:

     * `sf limits api display`: Display information about limits in your org.
     * `sf limits recordcounts display`: Display record counts for the specified standard or custom objects.